Support Local Food Trucks

 It’s Greek Fest Time!

-The weather is perfect and with so much to do here in Southwest Florida, now is the time to get out and enjoy the fun events around town.
+The weather is perfect, and with so much to do in Southwest Florida, now is the time to get out and enjoy the fun events around town.
 The ArtFest, Bike Night, Taste of the Cape, and Food Truck Wars started the season with breaking record crowds and revenues.
-This weekend the Edison Festival of Lights and the much-anticipated return of our Greek Festival will be the focus of fun and good food.
+This weekend, the Edison Festival of Lights and the much-anticipated return of our Greek Festival will be the focus of fun and good food.

 Is your Business Pivoting with Technology and Online Ordering?

 Most businesses have pivoted to curbside or pickup services for their restaurants or retail establishments.
-If not, they are less likely to be found, limiting their exposure and greatly reducing sales.
+If not, they are less likely to be found, limiting their exposure and significantly reducing sales.
 Consider beefing up your site, adding online ordering, or implementing a third-party app to facilitate delivery.
-Remember to make order in-store, pickup, or delivery easier for your business.
+Remember to make in-store, pickup, or delivery orders easier for your business.

 When are Delivery Apps Beneficial?